mehr-it/levi-assets-linker/README.md

 The first argument is expected to hold a PSR-7 compatible representation of the request.
 This request object is passed to all link filters to they can pick the most suitable asset build.

-The second argument must contain an associative array with all asset builds' path.
+The second argument must contain an associative array with all asset builds' paths.
 The build name is used as array key.

 The `$linkFilters` argument allows to apply custom filters for this call.
 It must be an array